jwp1/disFront/README.md

 Makes use of websocket_rails javascript https://github.com/websocket-rails/websocket-rails-js

-Will require manual updating of target URLs in HTTP and websockets
+Will require manual updating of target URLs in HTTP and websockets in each controller